 Today Cappon magro is rarely prepared at home, if not just for the holidays.
 Perhaps for the cost today not indifferent of raw materials.
-Perhaps (and above all I would say) for the long time it takes its composition.
-The best Genoese restaurants offer it in the menu, but – needless to deny it – they are always versions of the original recipe revisited – in a more contained key – to meet practical needs, first of all the mono-portion.
+Perhaps for the long time it takes its composition.
+The best Genoese restaurants offer it in their menu, but – needless to deny it – they are always versions of the original recipe revisited – in a more contained key – to meet practical needs, first of all the mono-portion.

 But when you have the time and the desire to prove yourself, the result is delicious, surprising and opulent.
 It is not a difficult preparation itself.
 It’s just a question of organization.

-And then the light that will shine in the eyes of your guests when they will see your Cappon magro appearing on the table will be the priceless reward for the time and care given to it!
+And then the light that will shine in the eyes of your guests when they see your Cappon magro appearing on the table will be the priceless reward for the time and care you gave to it!

-All the traditional texts of Ligurian cuisine I consulted for the preparation of my Cappon magro, agree on the need for some mandatory ingredients: the hard crackers traditionally eaten by the sailors- and called “gallette del marinaio” – as a base, a nice fresh fish, different vegetables, the green sauce and some shellfish.
-But they leave all much freedom of interpretation both in the specific choice of fish and vegetables, both in the order with which the layers must be composed, and especially in the final decoration.
+All the traditional texts of Ligurian cuisine I consulted for the preparation of my Cappon magro, agree on the need for some mandatory ingredients: the hard crackers traditionally eaten by the sailors- and called “gallette del marinaio” – as a base, a nice fresh fish, different vegetables, the green parsley sauce and some shellfish.
+But they leave all much freedom of interpretation both in the specific choice of fish and vegetables, both in the order of different layers and especially in the final decoration.

 Below is the written recipe that I followed and the photos I made.
 It is a medium-rich version, without oysters and lobsters as some ancient recipe books provide for, but perhaps it is more affordable for everyone.
 Have fun!